CUHKSZ-NING/MDSampler/README.md

 # MDSampler

+## Overview

 Code for manuscript `MDSampler: Meta-Distribution-Based Ensemble Sampler for Imbalanced Semi-Supervised Learning`.
-MDSampler is a unified framework that combines semi-supervised learning, imbalanced learning, and ensemble learning via iterative instance under-sampling and cascade classifier aggregation.
+MDSampler is a unified framework that integrates SSL, imbalanced learning, and ensemble learning via iterative instance under-sampling and cascade classifier aggregation.
+Specifically, MDSampler considers the confidence-diversity distribution of both labeled and unlabeled samples and obtains the so-called meta-distribution via 2-D histogram discretization.
+Sampling on the meta-distribution 1) assigns pseudo-labels to unlabeled data for SSL, 2) alleviates class imbalance since the sampling process is unbiased, 3) improves the diversity of the ensemble learning framework, and 4) is highly efficient and flexible.
+Additionally, an adaptive instance interpolation strategy is presented to further improve the quality of pseudo-labeled samples.

 ![](Method.png)
 **Figure 1.** Overview of the proposed MDSampler framework.

+## Usage

 * Required Python 3 packages:
     1. `numpy==1.21.5`;